Coping With Natural Disaster

 Cognitive Restructuring

 This strategy encourages patients to understand their traumas better by discussing them.
-Cognitive restructuring helps them with making sense of these crazy disasters and lets them relieve stress and manage the shame, guilt, and regret that are usually felt after the traumatic disaster.
+Cognitive restructuring helps them make sense of these crazy disasters and lets them relieve disaster distress and manage the shame, guilt, and regret that are usually felt after a traumatic disaster.

 Acupuncture Treatment

-Acupuncture involves inserting thin needles on an individual’s skin to balance their energy.
+Acupuncture involves inserting thin needles into an individual’s skin to balance their energy.
 This coping mechanism boosts a person’s well-being and cures some disorders.

 Source: pixabay.com